atiburzi/NppESPHome-Plugin/README.md

 ![Select Project](Art/select.png)

-The combo box list contains all the known ESPHome projects, and the selected one represent the current project for all the other plugin functionalities.<br/>
+The combo box list contains all the known ESPHome projects, and the selected one represent the current project for all the other plugin functionalities.
+To be selected, a project must be part of the project known list.<br/>
 To add an ESPHome project to the known list, press the button "Add project" and select the YAML file of your project; it requires a valid YAML project file content and it is analized to retrieve required information.<br/>
 In case of an invalid content, an error will be shown and it will not added to the known list.<br/>
 To remove an ESPHome project from the known list, select it and press the button "Remove Project".